 In a series of studies, high-anger drivers who wanted help attended eight therapy sessions involving either relaxation or cognitive-relaxation therapy.
 In the relaxation-only condition, the drivers learned deep breathing and other basic relaxation techniques.
-In the cognitive-relaxation therapy condition, drivers learned similar relaxation methods as well as cognitive change strategies.
-Both groups practiced skills to better control their anger while visualizing anger-provoking driving situations, such as someone cutting them off in traffic, and then practiced these skills when they were actually driving.
+In the cognitive-relaxation therapy condition, drivers learned relaxation techniques as well as cognitive change strategies.
+Both groups practiced skills to better control their anger while visualizing frustrating driving situations, such as someone cutting them off in traffic.
+Then they practiced these skills when they were actually driving.

 Deffenbacher found that both interventions were equally effective in curbing road rage.
 They couldn't completely douse a driver's anger, but they did reduce its frequency and intensity.
-What's more, some studies found that a year after therapy, people continued to keep their cool at roughly their immediate post-treatment and one-month follow-up levels.
+What's more, some studies found that a year after therapy, people continued to control their anger roughly as well as they had immediately after treatment and at a one-month follow-up.

-In New York State in 1999, the University at Albany's Center for Stress and Anxiety Disorders treated 20 aggressive drivers referred by the local District Attorney's office and 10 volunteers who described themselves as aggressive drivers.
-Tara Galovski, PhD, designed treatment sessions that included deep relaxation, stress-management coping skills, and cognitive restructuring, and learning different ways to think about roadway events and stressors.
-These strategies have proven very successful with aggressive driving behaviors, as well as general anger and aggression.
+In New York state in 1999, the University at Albany's Center for Stress and Anxiety Disorders treated 20 aggressive drivers referred by the local district attorney's office as well as 10 volunteers who described themselves as aggressive drivers.
+Tara Galovski, PhD, designed treatment sessions that included deep relaxation, stress-management coping skills, cognitive restructuring, and learning different ways to think about roadway events and stressors.
+These strategies have proven to help reduce anger and aggression, both behind the wheel and in general.
 The treatment group averaged a 64 percent drop in aggressive driving behaviors, and showed marked reductions on measures of psychological distress, a standardized Driving Anger Scale, and a Driver Stress Profile.
-Improvements were maintained at a three month follow-up.
+At a follow-up three months later, the participants had maintained those improvements.

 Cited Research and Additional Sources